U007D/arranged/README.md

 **A** **R**ust **ranged** type library.

-Support for (machine-word-abstracting?) ranged types as zero or low-runtime overhead abstractions using safe and conventional arithmetic wrappers, written in Rust.
+Support for (machine-word-abstracting?
+TBD) ranged types as zero or low-runtime overhead abstractions using safe and conventional arithmetic wrappers, written in Rust.

 Currently experimental.